Goutte/TreeBundle/README.markdown

 TreeBundle
 ==========

-The Tree structure is currently designed with only one model, the [Node](https://github.com/Goutte/TreeBundle/blob/master/Model/AbstractNode.php).

 Let:

 * Tree = Rooted Tree
 * Node = Rooted Tree Node

+The Tree structure is currently designed with only two models, the Node and the Tree.
+The Tree is mostly a Composite for the Node.

 Provides a service for serializing and unserializing nodes, to and from strings such as `A(B,C(D))`.